mobile app bar

 Apr 10, 2025; Memphis, Tennessee, USA; Minnesota Timberwolves guard Anthony Edwards (5) and Memphis Grizzlies guard Ja Morant (12) battle for position during the third quarter at FedExForum

-Ja Morant, a star slated to become a future face of the league, has seemingly fallen out of love with the game and doesn’t look like he’s enjoying basketball in a Grizzlies uniform anymore.
-Trade rumors, as a result, have emerged with the Minnesota Timberwolves as a potential destination.
-But things aren’t quite as simple as they appeared initially.
+Ja Morant, who was once touted as a future face of the league, has seemingly fallen out of love with the game.
+He doesn’t look like he’s enjoying basketball in a Grizzlies uniform anymore.
+Trade rumors are doing the rounds with the Minnesota Timberwolves as a potential destination.
+But things aren’t as simple as they were initially perceived.

 Paul Pierce, in an episode of KG Certified recently, went as far as saying that Morant looks like a “prisoner of war” at the Grizzlies.
 Truly, it looks like his time has run out.

-Thankfully, Krawczynski thinks that respite may soon arrive for Morant and the Grizzlies to end this unhappy marriage.
+Thankfully, Krawczynski thinks that respite may soon arrive for Morant and the Grizzlies.
 He suggested that in December, the Timberwolves will once again re-evaluate their situation, based on where they are in the standings and how their stars are faring.

-That’s when they could decide to cash in on Morant.
+That’s when they could decide to go for Morant.
 Currently, the Grizzlies are 10th in the West, with Minnesota four places above.

 About the author